Responsibility for Overhanging Tree Branches

 So now you’ve had the branches cut, what do you do with them?
 It’s likely that if your neighbour has let the branches overhang into your property, they won’t be too bothered if you remove them yourself.

-However, technically they are still the tree owner’s property, but what you can’t do is fling the branches and fruit into their garden, as this could be classed as fly-tipping.
+However, technically they are still the tree owner’s property, but you cannot simply throw the branches, fallen fruit, or fallen leaves into your neighbour’s property, as this could be classed as fly-tipping.
 The best approach is to speak to them about this at the same time you notify them of your wish to prune the branches.
+If fallen leaves or fruit cause blocked drains, you should deal with the issue promptly and notify the tree owner.